Vyral/base-template/_posts/2025-05-14-when-and-how-to-use-seller-contingencies-in-today-s-market.md

 **Why should you consider a seller contingency?** In today’s housing market, where inventory is tight and sellers are often hesitant to list their homes, a seller contingency could be just the solution you need.
 It gives you peace of mind knowing you won’t be rushed into a purchase you’re not ready for.
 Plus, it can make your home more attractive to potential buyers, as they know you’re serious about selling and willing to work with them on a flexible timeline.

 If you’re ready to sell but have concerns about finding your next home, a seller contingency might be exactly what you need.
 If you have questions or need help navigating this process, feel free to call or text us at [**952-212-3597**](tel:9522123597) or email us at [**ChadandSara@edinarealty.com**](mailto:ChadandSara@edinarealty.com).
-We’re happy to guide you through every step of the way
+We’re happy to guide you through every step of the way.